 First Year Student Waiting List

 The Residence Waiting List is created in the order that BOTH the application and deposit were received.
-For example, if you completed your residence application on June 2, but paid your deposit on June 6, you will be on the waiting list with a date based on the June 6 date.
-If you completed your application prior to the deadline on May 17, but did not pay your deposit until June 15, your waiting list position will be based on the June 15 date, even though you completed your residence application on time before the deadline.
+For example, if you completed your residence application on June 1, but paid your deposit on June 6, you will be on the waiting list with a date based on the June 6 date.
+If you completed your application prior to the deadline of June 1, but did not pay your deposit until June 15, your waiting list position will be based on the June 15 date, even though you completed your residence application on time before the deadline.

 What are my chances of getting an offer from the waiting list?